gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-RMSServerAuthentication.md

 ## PARAMETERS

 ### -AppPrincipalId
 Specifies the AppPrincipalId value of the service principal.

+Applies to Azure RMS only.
+Specify this parameter with the *BposTenantId* parameter and the *Key* parameter.

 ```yaml
 Type: String